« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 Designing a mission involving 1000 days in space with no prospect of resupply is the hard bit.
 And it's the likes of ESA and NASA that have visibly been spending money on research and testing for that bit, not the very successful private launch vehicle supplier and LEO constellation operator.

-• electriclove a day ago
+• electriclove 5 months ago

 [flagged]

-• lapcat a day ago
+• lapcat 5 months ago

 > It really puts the frustration I have with Musk's constant "we're going to Mars" in context.